• LAUNCH YOUR DREAM

 7. Speak for free at local community organizations and schools.

 Begin to collect everything you will need to have with you when you travel to events.
-You should have plenty of professional business cards, copies of your book, ways to purchase your book (do you only accept cash or check?), your marketing materials, pens and paper, a way for people to sign up for your mailing list to receive newsletters from you, extra computer batteries, Internet cables, extension cords, tablecloth, bottled water, mints, aspirin, antacid, and anything else you think you might need for speaking events.
+You should have plenty of professional business cards, copies of your book, ways to purchase your book, your marketing materials, pens and paper, a way for people to sign up for your mailing list to receive newsletters from you, extra computer batteries, Internet cables, extension cords, tablecloth, bottled water, mints, aspirin, antacid, and anything else you think you might need for speaking events.
 Creating a checklist of the items will also help you remember when you need to replenish your suitcase stock.

-Completing each one of these 8 goals next year will take you one step closer to your public speaking dream.
-Set a time-frame for each one and write a contract to yourself, promising to complete them within a certain period of time.
+Completing each of these 8 goals next year will take you one step closer to your public speaking dream.
+Set a time frame for each one and write a contract to yourself, promising to complete them within a certain period of time.

 Sue Levy